DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

 [^12]: F. Myers, *Pintupi Country, Pintupi Self: Sentiment, Place and
     Politics Among Western Desert Aborigines,* Berkeley, Los Angeles:
     University of California Press, 1986, p.
-145.

-    Myers, ‘Place, Identity and Exchange in a Totemic System: Nurturance and the Process of Social Reproduction in Pintupi Society’, p.
+145; Myers, ‘Place, Identity and Exchange in a Totemic System’, p.
 38.

-[^13]: Myers, *Pintupi Country, Pintupi Self: Sentiment, Place and
-    Politics Among Western Desert Aborigines*, p.
-109.

-    F. Myers, ‘Some Properties of Culture and Persons’ in R. A. Ghosh (ed.)
+[^13]: Myers, *Pintupi Country, Pintupi Self*, p.
+109; F. Myers, ‘Some Properties of Culture and Persons’ in R.A.
+Ghosh (ed.)
     *Code: Collaborative Ownership and the Digital Economy*, Cambridge: MIT Press, 2005, pp. 47-48.

-[^14]: Myers, *Pintupi Country, Pintupi Self: Sentiment, Place and
+[^14]: Myers, *Pintupi Country, Pintupi Self*, p.
-    Politics Among Western Desert Aborigines*, p.
 109.

-[^15]: Myers, *Pintupi Country, Pintupi Self: Sentiment, Place and
+[^15]: Myers, *Pintupi Country, Pintupi Self*; F. Myers, ‘Burning the Truck and Holding the Country: Pintupi Forms of
-    Politics Among Western Desert Aborigines*.

-    Myers, ‘Burning the Truck and Holding the Country: Pintupi Forms of Property and Identity’ in E. N. Wilmsen (ed.) *We Are Here: Politics of Aboriginal Land Tenure,* Los Angeles: University of California Press, 1989.
+    Property and Identity’ in E.N.
+Wilmsen (ed.) *We Are Here: Politics of Aboriginal Land Tenure,* Los Angeles: University of California Press, 1989.

-[^16]: Myers, ‘Burning the Truck and Holding the Country: Pintupi Forms
+[^16]: Myers, ‘Burning the Truck and Holding the Country’.
-    of Property and Identity’.

-[^17]: Myers, *Pintupi Country, Pintupi Self: Sentiment, Place and
+[^17]: Myers, *Pintupi Country, Pintupi Self*, p.
-    Politics Among Western Desert Aborigines*, p.
 111.

 [^18]: G. Macdonald, ‘Economies and Personhood: Demand Sharing Among the
     Wiradjuri of New South Wales’ in G. Wenzel, G. Hovelsrud-Broda and